Historic Preservation is often Bottom Up, Grassroots and Personal

-With it’s ‘as least as possible’ approach preservation can be cost effective and sustainable as we bank the embodied energy in our built environment.
+With a “replacement as the last option” approach preservation can be cost effective and sustainable as we bank the embodied energy in our built environment by maintaining and repairing what was left to us by prior generations.

 The National Register…List…Fund…Protect